gushenweiz/scCAEs/README.md

 python scCAEs.py --dataset folder_name
 ```

 The fold_name represents the name of your dataset folder.
-We use the Zeisel dataset as an example.
-You can download the data at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60361.
+We use the Zeisel (Download dataset [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60361)) dataset as an example.
 Then you can generate the gene expression matrix file "data.csv" and the cell label file "label.csv" and put them in the folder "/datasets/Zeisel".
-Finally you can run the following code.
+Finally you can run the following code:

 ```bash
 python scCAEs.py --dataset Zeisel